Down the Home Stretch!

 Juniors must attend ONE mandatory meeting.

-Think Like a Senior Meetings for the Class of 2022 will take place in January of 2022.
+Think Like a Senior Meetings for the Class of 2023 will take place in January of 2022.
 We will try to offer in-person and virtual options.
 This year meetings will be virtual.
-Upon completion of the meeting, the class of 2022 students will receive a Senior T-Shirt and Crosby Senior Notebook.
+Upon completion of the meeting, the class of 2023 students will receive a Senior T-Shirt and Crosby Senior Notebook.
 Sign up on your student portal for a meeting and give your t-shirt size.